 Unparalleled Birdwatching Tour in Cambodia

-Cambodia is home to over 630 bird species and this birdwatching tour in Cambodia is a totally unique chance to go after all Cambodia’s endangered and endemic species in the backdrop of an incredible diversity of habitats.
+Cambodia is home to over 630 bird species.
+This birdwatching tour in Cambodia is a totally unique chance to go after all Cambodia’s endangered and endemic species in the backdrop of an incredible diversity of habitats.

-One of the key target species for this tour is the Giant Ibis.
+One of the key target species for this tour is Giant Ibis.
 Now thought to be only 300 mature individuals left, the critically endangered Giant Ibis now has mythical status in Cambodia.
-With SVC having a 95% success rate in viewing Giant Ibis, seeing this species has always been a highlight of SVC tours.
+SVC having a 95% success rate in viewing Giant Ibis.
+Seeing this species has always been a highlight of SVC tours.

-This Cambodia birding tour will also take you to visit the Boeng Toal Vulture Restaurant, you get to see a Vulture feeding program in action from our custom made hide and view three critically endangered vultures feed on a newly slaughtered cow.
+This Cambodia birding tour will also take you to visit the Boeng Toal Vulture Restaurant.
+You get to observe a vulture feeding program in action from our custom-made hide.
 We commonly get to view 20 to 30 vultures feeding at any one time.
 Vulture populations in Cambodia have had dramatic declines in the past two decades and now require supplementary feeding programs to maintain the fragile population left in Cambodia.

-During the birding itinerary, you will visit the Prek Toal Bird Sanctuary, the largest bird sanctuary in South-East Asia.
-Prek Toal offered large flocks of Painted and Milk Stork, Spot-billed Pelican as well as Lesser and Greater Adjutant.
+During the birding itinerary you will visit Prek Toal Bird Sanctuary, the largest bird sanctuary in South-East Asia.
+Prek Toal offers large flocks of Painted and Milk Stork, Spot-billed Pelican as well as Lesser and Greater Adjutant.
 Experiencing Prek Toal Bird Sanctuary between January and April is one of the must-see birding experiences in the world.

-This includes taking a trip on the Mekong River to view the diverse wildlife Cambodia, taking you to Irrawaddy Dolphin in Kratie to see endangered gibbon species in Keo Seima Protected Forest.
-If we are really lucky, we might get to view Gaur in Okoki and Elds Deer in ATT.
+On this Cambodia birding tour you get see many other types of wildlife that Cambodia has to offer.
+Irrawaddy Dolphin in Kratie and endangered gibbon species in Keo Seima Protected Forest are highlights.
+If we are really lucky, we might get to view Gaur in Okoki and Elds Deer in Ang Trapaeng Thmor.

 Within this Cambodia birdwatching trip you get to experience Cambodian history, culture and people in a stress-free environment with our specially trained Khmer English-speaking guides who have over 12 years of bird guiding experience.